spacemeshos/docs/docs/start/smesher/post_1n.md

 ### Prerequisites

 1. **Familiarity With CLI Operations:** Basic knowledge of command-line interfaces (CLI) and blockchain concepts.
 2. **System Specifications:** Ensure your system meets the recommended hardware specifications for running multiple PoST services, including sufficient storage and processing power, as well as OpenCL support.

+### Backup

+**Important Reminder:** Before you begin following this guide or making any changes to your node and PoST services setup, it's crucial to back up all your critical data.
+These steps will help ensure that you can recover your system to its correct state in case of unexpected issues.

+**What to Back Up:**

+1. Node and PoST configuration details, node state.
+2. Private Keys and credentials, especially `identity.key` files for each of your PoST identities.
+3. Other sensitive information: Any other details from your custom setup, e.g. concerning external drives, encrypting etc.

 ### Initial Setup And Configuration